-Iron Maiden’s 1980s catalog has been reissued many times, most recently as 180g black vinyl and digital remasters, the latter of which are also appearing as CDs.
-We’ve got a series of retro reviews to go with it, and first up is the album that started it all!
+Iron Maiden’s album catalog has been reissued many times, most recently as 180g black vinyl and digital remasters, the latter of which also appear as CDs.
+We took this opportunity to set up a series of reviews, and first up is the album that started it all!

 Produced by Will Malone

 The timeless Prowler opens the first Iron Maiden long player in excellent style.
 The production by Will Malone (or rather without him, as the band tells the story of his arrogant magazine-reading and disinterested comments) does the record few favors, and has been much maligned by band chief Steve Harris.
 But the energy of the band still crackles in spite of the dry sound and unhelpful producer.